Full-time earnings for golden oldies are relatively low

 The proportion of older Australian workers in part-time employment was even higher, ranking sixth on the index.

-Australia ranks among the bottom third of countries when it comes to full-time earnings of Aussie workers aged 55-64 relative to that of 25-54 year-olds.
+Australia ranks among the bottom third of countries with full-time earnings of Aussie workers aged 55-64 relative to that of 25-54 year-olds.

 The report suggests governments can support and encourage older workers by facilitating later retirement and improving employability through additional training, pension reforms and financial incentives.